honeytrap/docs.honeytrap.io/honeytrap-pot.md

     tmux a -t honeytrap

 This will show you the output of the honeytrap binary and any logging that it produces.
-Detaching from this session can be done by pressing ctrl+b.
+Detaching from this session can be done by pressing ctrl+b d.

 Configuration
 -------------